OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 The descendants of the servants of Solomon:

-the descendants of Sotai, Hassophereth, Peruda,
+the descendants of Sotai, Hassophereth, and Peruda,

 ## Ezra 2:56

-> Jaala, Darkon, Giddel,
+> Jaala, Darkon, and Giddel,

 ## Ezra 2:57